Welcome Break Pension Plan (“the Plan”)

 – The Trustees undertake ongoing training within their regular meetings to keep abreast of relevant developments, including the following this year;

-– The Trustees regularly review their training needs and respond to any knowledge gaps identified (an example being the need for a GDPR refresher identified in July 2020 and delivered in October 2020).
+– The Trustees regularly review their training needs and respond to any gaps identified (an example being the need for a GDPR refresher identified in July 2020 and delivered in October 2020).

 – The Trustees also receive advice from professional advisors and the relevant skills and experience of those advisors is a key criterion when evaluating advisor performance or selecting new advisors.
 The Trustees have complied with the CMA order and have set objectives for their investment advisors during the Plan Year.

 – The professional trustees use their skills and experience to lead the Trustees’ discussion as required on DC matters, building on the work done in previous years.